 Investments in a self-directed TFSA are subject to the investment inclusion policies at the Holder's financial institution.
-The Holder is responsible for ensuring the investment is a qualified investment under the Income Tax Act.
+Although, the Holder is responsible for ensuring the investment is a qualified investment under the Income Tax Act.

 Canada Revenue Agency